rick/omg-what-have-we-built-talk/talk.md

 <br/>

-### "Repository Networks" were all jacked up at the model level.
+### "Repository Networks" were all jacked up at the model level
-### "plan owner" data was all shitty due to old bad job processes.
+### "plan owner" data was all shitty due to old bad job processes
 ### &nbsp;

 ---